Hero Image

 How long is the program?

-The program is 5 hours per day, Monday through Friday, for 180 days (as per the District calendar).
+The program is five hours per day, Monday through Friday, for 180 days (as per the district calendar).

 Is the program run by the Warwick Valley Central School District?